pygame-examples/legacy-code-01-team-merge-mishaps/README.md

 make this README more beautiful implement some cool levels, most probably puzzles (definatelly not a ripoff of portal 2, noooooo) learn how to use TODOs inside code, because someone probably left something important there

+Add buttons to the game
+Add something buttons can activate (portals, doors, one-way-platforms, whatever) Make easier level creation with Tiled (probably, that's what polastyn was hinting at using, but i personally dont know)